-- (i) The aft side of the sail track or groove shall be constructed straight and the line of the track or groove, extended if necessary, shall be not more than 10mm outside the aft edge of the bearing ring at the deck. - (ii) Mast spar curvature at any point 50mm maximum. - (iii) Any cross section shape of a plastic spar shall be in principle round, oval or teardrop and shall have no hollows with the exception of the sail track or groove.
+- (i) The aft side of the sail track or groove shall be constructed straight and the line of the track or groove, extended if necessary, shall be not more than 10mm outside the aft edge of the bearing ring at the deck. - (ii) Any cross section shape of a spar shall be in principle round, oval or teardrop in a single geometrical figure and shall have no hollows on the outside with the exception of the sail track or groove.
+The inside shape shall be in principle the same as the outer shape with no additional hollows. - (iii) Any additional internal and external tubes or webs separate to the spar construction are prohibited with the exception of the sail track.